Solver-in-the-Loop joint operator learning: fractional Laplace-Beltrami features for interface reconstruction: Appendix

 On each element $T_n$, we denote the set of Lagrange shape functions by $\{\phi_{nk}\}_{k=1}^K$, where $K$ depends on the dimension $D$ and the polynomial degree.
-One crucial property beneficial to tensor computing is that the shape functions admit an expression of barycentric coordinates: $\phi_{nk}(\bfx) = f_k(\blambda_{n}(\bfx))$, where each $f_k(\lambda_0,...,\lambda_D)$ is a $(D+1)$-variable function.
+One crucial property beneficial to tensor computing is that the shape functions admit an expression of barycentric coordinates:

+where each $f_k(\lambda_0,...,\lambda_D)$ is a $(D+1)$-variable function that is fixed once the finite element space is chosen.
 Then, we select $Q$ quadrature points for every element that share the same barycentric coordinates $\blambda_{q}$ with the weights $\{w_{q}\}$, $q=1,\dots,Q$.
-Indeed, their corresponding Cartesian coordinates $\{ \bfx_{nq} \}$ are certainly different from elements to elements.
+We also note that their corresponding Cartesian coordinates $\{ \bfx_{nq} \}$ depend on $T_n$, which are different from elements to elements.